michaelpcorreale/BugSmart/README.md

 PHP 5.4.7+.
 You will need Composer installed to load the dependencies of BugSmart.

-Create a database and name it "bugsmart"
+Create a database and name it "bugsmart" <br>
 Create a database user with access to bugsmart with the username: admin and password: admin Run the command "composer update" to install all dependencies Run the command "php artisan migrate" to populate the database tables